system76/docs/content/format-drive.md

 ![Disks](/images/format-drive/disks-format-disk.png)

-Now select the `Format Disk` option then make sure to have the 'Compatible with modern systems and hard drives > 2TB (GPT)' selected (you can use either the Quick option or the Slow option).
+Now select the `Format Disk...` option then make sure to have the 'Compatible with modern systems and hard drives > 2TB (GPT)' selected (you can use either the Quick option or the Slow option).

 ![Disks](/images/format-drive/disks-format-disk2.png)